 Other features: All three bills provide important improvements to the process, transparency, and criteria, H140 also includes a constitutional amendment on these points.
 H140 was developed by NC4RR, an independent group led by Judge Tom Ross and Rep. Chuck McGrady (R-Henderson).

-Encourage friends to fill in their Census forms.
-Make sure your community gets all the federal funds you're entitled to!
+Encourage friends to answer the Census!
+Make sure your community gets all the federal funds it's entitled to!

-Want a speaker for your group?
+Want a virtual speaker for your group?
 Fill in the request form under "Events/ Speakers" above.